DavidWaumsley/NoScriptShow/content/blog/2024/learn10.md

 I feel more sure of this after seeing a couple of these switches made for the massive WordPress audience that have not taken anything the care the people I feature here have.
 Previously, I would have excitedly jumped on these taking it for granted that I was aiding accessibility

-Whilst I don't think this is as bad as the way things went with the accessibility overlays market (which I am sure was well intended originally) but, I think some early standards might avoid a similar thing happening .
+Whilst I don't think this is as bad as the way things went with the accessibility overlays market (which I am sure was well intended originally) but, I think some early standards might avoid a similar thing happening.
 Rant over!

 [The code](https://codepen.io/David-Waumsley-the-solid/pen/ExzyyoK)
 -------------------------------------------------------------------